Grantland Rice: Sportswriter

+Football

-In 1907, Rice saw what he would call the greatest thrill he ever witnessed in his years of watching sports during the Sewanee–Vanderbilt football game: the catch by Vanderbilt center Stein Stone, on a double-pass play then thrown near the end zone by Bob Blake to set up the touchdown run by Honus Craig that beat Sewanee at the very end for the SIAA championship.
+In 1907, Rice saw what he would call the greatest thrill he ever witnessed in his years of watching sports during the Sewanee–Vanderbilt football game: the catch by Vanderbilt center Stein Stone, on a double-pass play thrown near the end zone by Bob Blake.
+It set up the touchdown run by Honus Craig that beat Sewanee at the very end for the SIAA championship.
 Vanderbilt coach Dan McGugin in Spalding's Football Guide's summation of the season in the SIAA wrote, "The standing.
-First, Vanderbilt; second, Sewanee, a mighty good second;" and that Aubrey Lanier "came near winning the Vanderbilt game by his brilliant dashes after receiving punts."
-Rice coached the 1908 Vanderbilt baseball team.
+First, Vanderbilt; second, Sewanee, a mighty good second;" and that Sewanee halfback Aubrey Lanier "came near winning the Vanderbilt game by his brilliant dashes after receiving punts."

-Rice was an advocate for the emerging game of golf in the United States.
-He became interested in the sport in 1909 while covering the Southern Amateur at the Nashville Golf Club.
-It was not his first golf event, but it was the one that seemed to pull him toward the game.

-After taking early jobs with the Atlanta Journal and the Cleveland News, he later became a sportswriter for the Nashville Tennessean.
-The job at the Tennessean was given to him by former Sewanee Tigers coach Billy Suter, who coached baseball teams against which Rice played while at Vanderbilt.
-Afterwards he obtained a series of prestigious jobs with major newspapers in the northeastern United States.
-In 1914 he began his Sportlight column in the New York Tribune.
-He also provided monthly Grantland Rice Sportlights as part of Paramount newsreels from 1925 to 1954.
-He is best known for being the successor to Walter Camp in the selection of College Football All-America Teams beginning in 1925, and for being the writer who dubbed the great backfield of the 1924 Notre Dame Fighting Irish football team the "Four Horsemen" of Notre Dame.
+He is best known for being the successor to Walter Camp in the selection of College Football All-America Teams for beginning in 1925, and for being the writer who dubbed the great backfield of the 1924 Notre Dame Fighting Irish football team the "Four Horsemen" of Notre Dame.
 A Biblical reference to the Four Horsemen of the Apocalypse, this famous account was published in the New York Herald Tribune on October 18, describing the Notre Dame vs. Army game played at the Polo Grounds in New York City:

 The passage added great import to the event described and elevated it to a level far beyond that of a mere football game.
-This passage, although famous, is far from atypical, as Rice's writing tended to be of an "inspirational" or "heroic" style, raising games to the level of ancient combat and their heroes to the status of demigods.
-He became even better known after his columns were nationally syndicated beginning in 1930, and became known as the "Dean of American Sports Writers".
-He and his writing are among the reasons that the 1920s in the United States are sometimes referred to as the "Golden Age of Sports".
-Rice's all-time All-America backfield was Jim Thorpe, Red Grange, Ken Strong, and Ernie Nevers.
+This passage, although famous, is far from atypical.
+Another famous passage celebrated Red Grange: